U.S. Relations With Mali

-U.S. foreign assistance to Mali totaled more than $135.4 million in FY 2014 with $130 million officially requested for FY 2015.
-First and foremost, U.S. assistance to Mali seeks to support the country’s fragile peace and implementation of the June 20 peace accord.
-Key U.S. interests in Mali include promoting a stable democracy and improved governance; promoting regional security by combatting terrorists and traffickers who seek to exploit ungoverned spaces in the Sahel; reducing chronic vulnerability by improving social development and increasing sustainable livelihoods; and encouraging economic growth, opportunity and development by supporting sustainable development and increased U.S. economic investment.
-From these interests our mission goals include: 1) promoting democratic institutions, responsive governance, and respect for human rights, 2) enhancing regional security by building institutions to counter transnational threats, 3) advancing social development (particularly health and education), 4) increasing economic growth and sustainable livelihoods, and 5) promoting the U.S as a key partner to Malian stakeholders, enhancing mutual understanding, and protecting the wellbeing of U.S. citizens.
+U.S. foreign assistance to Mali totaled more than $130 million in FY 2016 and over $145 million in FY 2017.
+Over $81 million was officially requested for 2018.
+First and foremost, U.S. assistance to Mali seeks to support the country’s fragile peace and implementation of the June 20, 2015, peace accord.
+Key U.S. interests in Mali include promoting a stable democracy and improved governance; promoting regional security by combatting terrorists and traffickers who seek to exploit ungoverned spaces in the Sahel; reducing chronic vulnerability by improving social development and increasing sustainable livelihoods; and encouraging economic growth, opportunity, and development by supporting sustainable development and increased U.S. economic investment.
+From these interests our mission goals include: (1) promoting democratic institutions, responsive governance, and respect for human rights; (2) enhancing regional security by building institutions to counter transnational threats; (3) advancing social development (particularly health and education); (4) increasing economic growth and sustainable livelihoods; and (5) promoting the U.S. as a key partner to Malian stakeholders, enhancing mutual understanding, and protecting the wellbeing of U.S. citizens.

 Bilateral Economic Relations